harshivshah2504/shazam-cpp/README.md

 # Shazam-CPP

-Shazam-CPP is a project aimed at creating a music recognition system similar to Shazam, implemented using C++ and related technologies.
+Shazam-CPP is a project aimed at creating a music recognition system similar to Shazam, implemented using C++.

 ## Table of Contents
 - [Overview](#overview)